Last updated on August 30, 2020

 By 1992 the government decided to strike again.

-The anti-fat campaign was such a success that they formed another committee to create the Food Pyramid:
+The anti-fat campaign was so successful that they formed another committee to create the Food Pyramid:

 The Food Pyramid says Americans should eat daily: